 Her service extends to leadership in numerous community organizations including the Junior League, Alpha Delta Pi Alumni, National Rifle Association and Women in Networking in Central Arkansas.
 Rutledge is a member of the Arkansas Bar Association, the UALR Bowen School of Law Alumni Board, the Federalist Society and the Republican National Lawyers Association.

-Rutledge actively works on multi-state issues with other attorneys general including serving as Vice Chairwoman of the Republican Attorneys General Association Executive Committee, and she re-established and co-chairs the National Association of Attorneys General Committee on Agriculture as part of her commitment to protect Arkansas’s largest industry.
+Rutledge actively works on multi-state issues with other attorneys general including serving as Vice Chairwoman of the Republican Attorneys General Association Executive Committee and Vice Chairwoman of the National Association of Attorneys General Southern Region.
+She also re-established and co-chairs the National Association of Attorneys General Committee on Agriculture as part of her commitment to protect Arkansas’s largest industry.
 Rutledge and her husband, Boyce, have a home in Pulaski County and a farm in Crittenden County.

-Request General Rutlege to speak to your organization.
+Request General Rutledge to speak to your organization.